IBM/node-odbc/README.md

 ## **Statement**

-A statement object is created from a Connection, and cannot be created _ad hoc_ with a constructor.
+A Statement object is created from a Connection, and cannot be created _ad hoc_ with a constructor.

 Statements allow you to prepare a commonly used statement, then bind parameters to it multiple times, executing in between.